nirmay/docker-images/NoSQL/compose/README.md

  6. Check the status of the Oracle NoSQL Database cluster using ping command per below,

         java -jar lib/kvstore.jar ping -host localhost -ort 5000

+ 7. Stop all the docker containers with following command

+        docker-compose -f <docker-compose-file-from-step3> down

 # Copyright
 Copyright (c) 2017 Oracle and/or its affiliates.
 All rights reserved.